Centrality Measures in Networks: Definitions

-\textbf{Diffusion centrality} Diffusion centrality, proposed by \citet*{banerjeecdj2013},\footnote{This is related in spirit to basic epidemiological models (e.g, see \cite{bailey1975}), as well as the cascade model of \citet*{kempekt2003} that allowed for thresholds of adoption (so that an agent cares about how many neighbors have adopted).
-The cascade model leads to a centrality measure introduced by \cite*{limot2015} called cascade centrality.
-As \cite{kempekt2003} show, their model with thresholds is equivalent to a model without thresholds, provided that probabilities of transmission can depend on the target node and on its degree.
-Thus, that class of centralities nest what was defined as communication centrality by \citet{banerjeecdj2013} and is closely related to the decay centrality of \citet{jackson2008}.
-Diffusion centrality differs from these other measures in that it is based on walks rather than paths, which makes it easier to relate to Katz-Bonacich centrality and eigenvector centrality as discussed in \citet{banerjeecdj2013} and formally shown in \citet*{banerjeecdj2014}.
-Nonetheless, diffusion centrality can be thought of as a representative of a whole class of related measures that are built on the same premise of seeing how much diffusion one gets from various nodes, but with variations in specifics of how the process is modeled.
-These sorts of measures, along with others, are used as inputs into other measures such as that of \citet{kermani2015}, which then combine information from a variety of centrality measures.} is based on a dynamic contagion process starting at node $i$.
-In period $1$, every neighbor of $i$ is contacted with independent probability $\delta$.
-In period $\ell=2$ , neighbors of nodes contacted at period $\ell=1$ are contacted with independent probability $\delta$.
-In any arbitrary period $\ell$, neighbors of nodes contacted at period $\ell-1$ are contacted with independent probability $p$.
-At period $L$, the expected number of times that agents have been contacted is is computed using the number of walks
+Diffusion centrality, proposed by \citet*{banerjeecdj2013},\footnote{This is related in spirit to basic epidemiological models (e.g, see \cite{bailey1975}), as well as the cascade model of \citet*{kempekt2003} that allowed for thresholds of adoption (so that an agent cares about how many neighbors have adopted).
+A variation of the cascade model leads to a centrality measure introduced by \cite*{limot2015} called cascade centrality, which is related to the communication centrality of \citet{banerjeecdj2013} and the decay centrality of \citet{jackson2008}.
+Diffusion centrality differs from these other measures in that it is based on walks rather than paths, which makes it easier to relate to Katz-Bonacich centrality and eigenvector centrality as discussed in \citet{banerjeecdj2013} and formally shown in \citet*{banerjeecdj2019}.
+Nonetheless, diffusion centrality is representative of a class of measures built on the premise of how much diffusion one gets from various nodes, with variations in how the process is modeled (e.g., see \cite{bramoulleg2018}).
+These are also used as inputs into other measures, such as that of \citet{kermani2015}, which combine information from a variety of centrality measures.} is based on a dynamic diffusion process starting at node $i$.
+In period $1$, $i$ passes a piece of information to each neighbor with a probability $\delta$.
+In any arbitrary period $\ell$, nodes that received any information at time $\ell-1$ pass each piece of information that they have received onwards with probability $\delta$ to each of their neighbors.
+At period $L$, the expected number of times that agents have been contacted is computed using the number of walks

 In matrix terms, $ \mathbf{c}^{dif} (\mathbf{g},\delta,L) = \sum_{\ell=1}^L \delta^\ell \mathbf{g} ^\ell \mathbf{1}. $